lmondada/dphil-thesis/content/04_matching/05_prefixincl.md

 proof of {{% refproposition "prop-allanchors" %}}.
 Thus we can assume
 $|T_G| \in O(w \cdot d)$.

-The rest of the proof and the runtime follows from the multi-dimensional prefix tree construction detailed in appendix
+The rest of the proof and the runtime follow from the multi-dimensional prefix tree construction detailed in Appendix
 [A]({{< relref "/99_appendix#sec:prefixtrees" >}}).

 <!-- prettier-ignore -->